gzstudio/seifx01-project-0/README.md

 # seifx01-project-0

-This is a simple todo app.
+This is a dead simple todo lists app.
 This todo app only allow user to have maximum of 20 pending todos at any given moment.
+It meant to be super simple and let you focus on the items you need to get done.

 **Basic functionalities (MVP)**
 [x] display task(s) on the todo